Skip to main content

 What is LEAP?

-Students who successfully complete the program will receive a class “A” teaching license from the state of North Carolina.
+Students who successfully complete the program will apply to receive a class “A” teaching license from the state of North Carolina.
 The North Carolina teaching license is recognized by 40+ states, Department of Defense schools, and the U.S. Territories.
 The teacher education program at North Carolina State University is accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 Admission Requirements